domgom/kontr/ROADMAP.md

 context for extension functions (not really necessary as we don't extend classes that aren't ours so namespace pollution is negligible)

 ## DONE
+✅web filter only *.json files in select button
+✅web fix wording and spacing of the left side
 ✅gha cli / web deployment / mvn central publishing ✅breaking String multiline arguments (weather api put date) ✅web version (render) to upload collection and generate kontr dsl